MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/revoscalepy-package.md

 In a [RxInSqlServer](RxInSqlServer.md) compute context, there are two primary use cases:

-+ Calling Python functions in T-SQL script or stored procedures running on SQL Server.
++ Call Python functions in T-SQL script or stored procedures running on SQL Server.

-+ Calling **revoscalepy** functions in Python script executing in a SQL Server [compute context](../../r/concept-what-is-compute-context.md).
++ Call **revoscalepy** functions in Python script executing in a SQL Server [compute context](../../r/concept-what-is-compute-context.md).
 In your script, you can set a compute context to shift execution of **revoscalepy** operations to a remote SQL Server instance that has the **revoscalepy** interpreter.

 > [!Note]
 > You can call **revoscalepy** functions in script that runs on other platforms, such as Windows or Linux, but your script should set the compute context before **revoscalepy** functions are called.